getify/Functional-Light-JS/ch7.md

 		, [] );
 ```

+**Note:** This implementation choice relies on recursion to handle the nesting of lists.
+More on recursion in a later chapter.

-To use it with an array of arrays (of any nested depth):
+To use `flatten(..)` with an array of arrays (of any nested depth):

 ```js
 flatten( [[0,1],2,3,[4,[5,6,7],[8,[9,[10,[11,12],13]]]]] );